Quadriplegia and Paraplegia

 More than 10,000 American suffer serious spinal injuries each year often from automobile, truck, motorcycle and boating accidents.
 If you are injured in an accident, even if you don't feel seriously hurt, seek medical attention immediately.
 If the injury is a complete spinal cord injury, you will likely have no choice.
 Even with a partial spine injury, it is vital to wait for an ambulance.
 Adrenaline may cause you to feel stronger and less injured than you really are.
 You can make the injury worse if you don't stop moving immediately.
 First responders have the expertise to stabilize victims to avoid movement of any kind.
 In our experience as spinal cord injury attorneys in Duluth, the need to avoid movement is key to keeping the injury from worsening before getting medical help.

 Contact SCHOLLE LAW For A Free and confidential SPINAL CORD INJURY CASE CONSULTATION including Quadriplegia or Paraplegia At 1–866–972–5287 or 770–717–5100.

-Charles Scholle and the lawyers and legal professionals at Scholle Law, are experienced accident attorneys with the expertise and compassion to help quadriplegic and paraplegic accident victims.
+Charles Scholle and the lawyers and legal professionals at Scholle Law, are experienced Georgia spinal cord injury attorneys with the expertise and compassion to help quadriplegic and paraplegic accident victims.
 We represent our clients with tenacity and sensitivity, knowing that serious spine injury victims have suffered a tragic and catastrophic life change.
-We manage these cases to ensure that our clients have the least amount of stress from litigation, so they can focus their energies on dealing with the many changes in their lives.
-We have close communication with our clients, keeping them informed as we progress through the litigation process.
+We manage these cases carefully and with compassion to ensure that our clients have the least amount of stress from litigation, so they can focus their energies on dealing with the many changes in their lives.
+We maintain close communication with our clients, keeping them informed as we progress through the litigation process.
 Please feel free to read our clients' comments about how we have served them.